Frostfire-Blazeice/WHSTechNotes/journal.md

 # September 2nd, 2025
 I am going to be talking about the phone law.
 I feel as though it is unneccessary.
 It was removed to make students more roductive and less distracted.
 But from what I have observed, most are failing and are still distracted.
 Therefore, I believe this law too be unneccessary.

+# September 15th, 2025
+I beleive that AI caan be used to solve the AI problem.
+Think about that for a minuite.
+If we hire AI to get rid of AI, then they will cancel each other out.
+Or they will end up turning against us.
+Therefore I believe that AI can solve the AI problem.